 Sivasagar Travel Guide– What a strange phenomenon when we find a great city!
-All we need to do a stroll about with our eyes open.
+All we need to do is a stroll about with our eyes open.
 There is always something about arriving in a new city, wandering empty streets with no destinations.

 When you slowly starting to explore there’s much more to experience, to witness in every city in the world.
-Such a great city to explore is Sivasagar or you are allowed to say as Sibsagar too.
+Such a great city to explore is Sivasagar or you are allowed to say Sibsagar too.

 In a country like India with the world’s highest number of monuments, every city has something special to showcase.
 Similarly, district Sivsagar holds the highest popularity in terms of history and heritage site among the other districts in Assam.

 There is something very special that you may hardly find in any other district of Assam.
 When a place like Majuli can give you a beautiful idea about the nature of Assam and a great feeling of standing on the world’s biggest river Island, Sibsagar will let you know about the great Ahom kingdom and their creativity that still shines in the book of history and eye of people.

 SUGGEST SIVASAGAR TRIP